Constructor

 function(tokenParams, callback(err, tokenOrTokenRequest))

-instancecallable (eg a lambda)proc / lambda (called synchronously in REST and Realtime but does not block EventMachine in the latter) which is called when a new token is required.
-The role of the callback is to either generate a signedTokenRequest
+which is called when a new token is required.
+The role of the callback is to obtain a fresh token, one of: an Ably Token string (in plain text format); a signedTokenRequest

-- A URL that the library may use to obtain a token string (in plain text format), or a signed
+- A URL that the library may use to obtain a fresh token, one of: an Ably Token string (in plain text format); a signed

 TokenRequest